SAP-samples/teched2022-IN264/exercises/ex1/README.md

 <br>![](/exercises/ex1/images/destinations_overview.png)

-**Congratulations** with the successful execution of this excercise we can now go further with the SAP Tas Center by setting up the Launchpad service to access the SAP Task Center application.
+**Congratulations** with the successful execution of this exercise we can now go further with the SAP Tas Center by setting up the Launchpad service to access the SAP Task Center application.

 ## Exercise 1.3 integrate the SAP Task Center service into SAP BTP Launchpad

-In the upcoming excercise we will add the SAP Task Center apps to your BTP Launchpad, you can find [here](https://help.sap.com/docs/TASK_CENTER/08cbda59b4954e93abb2ec85f1db399d/3a499676e7ae4282af84092f778e3737.html#procedure) also the official SAP Help doumentation for more details.
+In the upcoming exercise we will add the SAP Task Center apps to your BTP Launchpad, you can find [here](https://help.sap.com/docs/TASK_CENTER/08cbda59b4954e93abb2ec85f1db399d/3a499676e7ae4282af84092f778e3737.html#procedure) also the official SAP Help documentation for more details.

 1. To get started select from the BTP cockpit again the **Instances and Subscriptions** entry from the BTP navigation, by clicking the icon you will enter the site manager to configure the launchpad service: